immutable/ts-immutable-sdk/examples/README.md

 ## Finishing up

 Once you're happy with your code examples on `ts-immutable-sdk` and you've tried them locally in the `docs` site from your branch on Github.
-Create a PR for your branch in `ts-immutable-sdk` and get it merged to main.
+Create a PR for your code examples branch in `ts-immutable-sdk` and get it merged to main.

 Now in your `docs` branch change the `BRANCH` constant in the `/src/remark/import-code.mjs` file from your branch name, back to `main`.

 You can now double check the code snippets in your `docs` branch are all pulling through correctly from main on `ts-immutable-sdk` and create the PR for your `docs` branch.